 Here's your answer.
 The Shadwell Basin Bridge is now fixed in place.

 Not only that: immediately below it, the former entrance to the Thames is permanently sealed.
-The tall buildings in the distance mark Canary Wharf, the office buildings on the site of the West India Docks (and shown in more detail in the folders called London 7 and London 9).
+The tall buildings in the distance belong to Canary Wharf, built on the site of the West India Docks (and shown in more detail in the folders called London 7 and London 9).

 Immediately downstream of the Shadwell Basin, the King Edward Memorial Park opened in 1922 on the site of the Shadwell Fish Market.
 It's a rare bit of green space in this part of London.

-The park also has a monument to several mariners who set out from the Thames near this point.
-Hugh Willoughby in particular is known to have discovered Novaya Zemlya.
+The park also has a monument to several mariners who set out from near this point.
+Hugh Willoughby in particular discovered Novaya Zemlya.
 That fact was deduced from the journals found on his ship the year after all hands, Willoughby included, froze to death in the winter of 1553-54.

 The Rotherhithe Rotunda, also on the park grounds, is a ventilation shaft for the Rotherhithe Tunnel, a vehicular tunnel under the river.

 The view of Canary Wharf from the park promenade.
 The river here begins a great meander to the south and around the Isle-of-Dogs, after which it returns to a point more or less straight behind the skyscrapers.

 We now arrive at the fourth basin, Limehouse.